 Any hard knock to the head or violent shaking of the head may cause the brain to bang against the inside of the skull and be bruised.
 Bruises to brain tissue are a type of brain injury known as a cerebral contusion.
 Contusions involve bleeding in the area of the brain that received the impact.
 A contusion may expand in the days after the initial injury and cause pressure on the brain, affecting brain function.
 Larger contusions may require surgery.

 Diffuse Axonal Injury

-Diffuse axonal injury is widespread injury to nerve fibers throughout the brain.
-Rapid acceleration and deceleration of the head may cause widespread sheering or tearing of the nerve fibers known as axons that relay nerve signals.
+Diffuse axonal injury is a widespread injury to nerve fibers throughout the brain.
+Rapid acceleration and deceleration of the head may cause widespread shearing or tear of the nerve fibers known as axons that relay nerve signals.
 A diffuse axonal injury disrupts the brain’s communications network.
-Car crashes, falls and shaken baby syndrome are common causes of diffuse axonal injury.
+Car crashes, falls, and shaken baby syndrome are common causes of diffuse axonal injury.
 A brain injury victim who sustains a diffuse axonal injury typically loses consciousness for six hours or longer and may suffer brain damage.
 Brain swelling may increase pressure inside the skull, reducing the blood supply to the brain and increasing the injury.